 Monument Valley is situated along the southern border of Utah and harbors extraordinary sandstone monoliths.
 The valley is twenty-five miles southwest of Mexican Hat on US Highway 163.
 Monument Valley Navajo Tribal Park and historic Goulding's Lodge are both major employers in the valley.

-2021 population: 854 Elevation: 5,200 feet.
+There is also a UNHS clinic, elementary school and Oljato Chapter House in Monument Valley.
+Population: 729 per ACS 2022 5-year estimates Elevation: 5,200 feet.

-Ooljee'To (Ole Jay' Toe), nine miles west of Monument Valley on County Road 420, is a tiny Navajo community and Tribal Chapter headquarters with a traditional trading post at its center.
+Oljato, nine miles west of Monument Valley on County Road 420, is a tiny Navajo community and Tribal Chapter headquarters with a traditional trading post at its center.
 Oljato Trading Post is listed on the National Register of Historic Places.

-Elevation: 5.200 feet

-mavajomountain.navajochapters.org

-Navajo Mountain, the most remote community in the county, is only thirty-five air miles from Monument Valley but more than one hundred road miles via US Highway 163, US Highway 160, Arizona Highway 98 and Indian Highway 16.
+Elevation: 5,200 feet oljato.navajochapters.org Navajo Mountain is the most remote community in the county.
+It is only thirty-five air miles from Monument Valley but more than one hundred road miles via US Highway 163, US Highway 160, Arizona Highway 98 and Indian Highway 16.
 Navajo Mountain is a Navajo Chapter headquarters and the trailhead for the foot trail to Rainbow Bridge on Lake Powell.

-mavajomountain.navajochapters.org
+Population: 663 per ACS 2022 5-year estimates Elevation: 6,500 feet mavajomountain.navajochapters.org

 Halls Crossing is on the shore of Lake Powell.
 It is a small community of people who are employed at the lake.
-The community has a small multi-graded school, post office/convenience store and all of Lake Powell as a playground.
-The John Atlantic Burr Ferry crosses the lake regularly from Halls Crossing to the western shore.
+The community has a small multi-graded school, post office/ convenience store and all of Lake Powell as a playground.

+2000 Population: 89

-2,000 Population: 89 Elevation: 3,604 feet
+Elevation: 3,604 feet

+lakepowell.com